 During the majority of the first year, the fellow provides care for patients on the inpatient unit.
 Most of these patients are antepartum, although an in-depth experience in critically ill postpartum patients is also obtained during this rotation.
-Typically, this experience will include caring for patients with antepartum complications (preterm premature rupture of the membranes, preterm labor third-trimester bleeding, hypertension/preeclampsia,) as well as conditions of maternal and fetal disease which complicate pregnancy (maternal cardiac / rheumatologic / neurologic / oncologic diseases, intrauterine growth retardation and multifetal gestations ).
+Typically, this experience will include caring for patients with antepartum complications (preterm premature rupture of the membranes, preterm labor third-trimester bleeding, hypertension/preeclampsia,) as well as conditions of maternal and fetal disease which complicate pregnancy (maternal cardiac / rheumatologic / neurologic / oncologic diseases, fetal growth restriction and multifetal gestations ).
 The first year additionally includes time to initiate training in ultrasound and perinatal consultation as well as a dedicated research block.
 Each fellow begins continuity outpatient care with Special Obstetrics Clinic which enrolls patients with a wide variety of medical and obstetrical complications.

 Second-year fellows enhance their ambulatory training through a dedicated outpatient ultrasound and consultation block provided in the Center for Fetal Medicine (CFM)).
 Patients with a current or anticipated pregnancy complication are seen by the fellow under the supervision of a member of the Maternal-Fetal Medicine staff.
 About 400 consultations are provided annually, many of which derive from recently diagnosed fetal conditions such as anomalies, arrhythmias, isoimmunization, and nonimmune hydrops.